 Some folks will cool the bowl of butter over a bigger bowl of ice and stir it until it cools completely, but to me, that’s just a bit too much work.

 I placed the butter in my stand mixer bowl and put it in the freezer.
-It took about 15 minutes for it cool.
+It took about 15 minutes for it to cool.

 Start whipping the butter with the whisk attachment that comes with your stand mixer.
 If you don’t have a stand mixer, you can easily whip it using a hand mixer, or for an extra arm workout, feel free to use a whisk.